fintzij/ECctmc/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs, or NOTES.

-There was 1 NOTE:

-* Maintainer: 'Jon Fintzi <fintzij@uw.edu>'

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.